Booligoosh/codetheweb.blog/_posts/2017-11-29-two-months.md

 And then:
 ![My second reply to the email][hw-1-reply-2]{:.screenshot-white}

-Unfortunately John didn't reply (which is understandable considering he has so many emails), so I decided to wait.
-That was all fine, until the next email came along - telling me that this was when I needed to create my actual blog and buy a domain name.
+Unfortunately, John didn't reply (which is understandable considering he has so many emails), so I decided to wait.
+That was all fine until the next email came along - telling me that this was when I needed to create my actual blog and buy a domain name.
 But I hadn't chosen a theme yet, so couldn't come up with a name, so couldn't make the website.
 I had to make a decision, and I went with beginner web development as that's where I think I can provide the most value.

 On the 28th of September, I bought the domain name `codetheweb.blog` and put up a basic site from a Jekyll template (which I have since made many modifications to).
 Here is a screenshot of Code The Web from that same day:
 ![A screenshot of Code The Web from the 28th of September 2017][first-day]

 The next day I put up [my first blog post][first-post], which was exactly two months ago from today!

-That's it for how it all started, if you want to read more of the process then you can check out [that first post][first-post], where I wrote about it.
+That's it for how it all started, if you want to read more about the process then you can check out [that first post][first-post], where I wrote about it.

 ## Stats
 In this section, I'm going to give a few stats about how my blog has performed over the last two months, collected from my [Google Analytics][ga].